Physicist turned Software Developer, Data Scientist, then Devops Engineer.

 Rational Catalyst is a business simulation and analysis framework used in energy production, exploration, and gathering.
 It is software that enables collaborative business modeling by integrating small disparate models of various aspects of the business together making model data available across the enterprise.
 Catalyst packages data mining, revision control for both data and models, and various visualization tools including configurable executive dashboards into one complete package for business analysis.

 Chief Architect for the Rational Catalyst team of four developers and two testers.
 Directly developed add-in interface components for Microsoft Excel 2000 using MFC/ATL/COM plugins in C++.

-Java, C#, C++, J2EE Design/Development, .NET, Business modeling, MFC, ATL, COM, Tibco, SQLServer 2000 with Analysis Services, Enterprise Hardware (Compaq/HP) running Windows 2000 Server, Windows 2003 Server, Red Hat 9 and Fedora Core 2-3, Microsoft SharePoint, Linux.
+Technology Used: Java, C#, C++, J2EE Design/Development, .NET, Business modeling, MFC, ATL, COM, Tibco, SQLServer 2000 with Analysis Services, Enterprise Hardware (Compaq/HP) running Windows 2000 Server, Windows 2003 Server, Red Hat 9 and Fedora Core 2-3, Microsoft SharePoint, Linux.

 Lead Software Architect

-The AEgis Technologies Group, Inc. (Austin, TX)
+The AEgis Technologies Group, Inc. (Austin / Huntsville)

 Principal architect of AEgis’ AcslXtreme(TM) product line, a suite of commercial simulation tools based on the industry standard ACSL(TM) (Advanced Continuous Simulation Language).
 Leader of a development team responsible for refactoring and modernizing the ACSL language as well as developing a complete modern development environment for simulation engineers.
 Responsible for coordinating all technical activities and artifacts throughout the lifecycle of the project.